Skip to Content

 Domestic violence is commonly charged by alleging a violation of either Penal Code Section 273.5(a) or Section 243(e)(1).

-Possible Penalties for Domestic Violence
+Potential Penalties for Domestic Violence

 A sentence for domestic violence can be severe.
-If probation is granted the terms of that probation include at a minimum:
+If probation is granted, the terms of that probation include at a minimum:

 • Informal probation length of three years